MemorableUsername/discbutt/README.md

 How to add the bot to your server
 =================================
-On a computer where you have logged into discord, open this link: https://discordapp.com/oauth2/authorize?client_id=[*YOUR BOT'S CLIENT ID HERE*]&scope=bot&permissions=0
+On a computer where you have logged into discord, add your bot's client ID into and then open this link:
+`https://discordapp.com/oauth2/authorize?client_id=[YOUR BOT'S CLIENT ID HERE]&scope=bot&permissions=0`

 If you have Manage Server permissions you'll be able to add your bot.